NHemmerly/Kneel-Server-Docs/imaging.md

 ISO files are files that are an exact copy of data that exists on different types of digital media.
 ISO files can be used to make an exact copy of an entire operating system, it should be pretty clear why ISOs are great for backing up important systems.

 There are several ways to create bootable ISO images of an operating system.
-I'll cover just one great way to make a bootable clone of an existing operating system.
+I'll cover just two great way to make a bootable clone of an existing operating system.

 ## Clonezilla